edgedb/edgedb-js/packages/auth-express/readme.md

 **Note:** We have tested this library against the latest version of Express v4 with the types provided at DefinitelyTyped and have set up `peerDependencies` based on typical usage with npm.

-## Express middleware requirements

-This library depends on the following middleware being installed in your Express app:
+We depend on the following middleware being installed in your Express app:

 - `body-parser`: both JSON and urlencoded
 - `cookie-parser`